elitan/nyheter.sh-OLD/README.md

 - I don't use their content to train any AI model.
 The model is already trained by OpenAI.
 - Yes I transcribe the audio, but I don't store it.
 I delete it after I've transcribed it.
 So I don't understand how this is a copyright claim.
 OpenAI also has something called [Copyright Sheild](https://openai.com/blog/new-models-and-developer-products-announced-at-devday#:~:text=account%20settings.-,Copyright%20Shield,-OpenAI%20is%20committed).
 I've reached out to OpenAI asking for guidence.
 Still waiting for an answer.
-- I don't publish any of their material.
+- I don't publish any of Sveriges Radio's material.
+I use it as a source to write a new unique news article in different languages.